xiaoxiae/Clis/01-scanning/README.md

 The following describes the order in which the scripts should be called and what they do.

 ### `01-scan.py`
 Scans the hold either automatically using the turntable (in which case it expects to be connected to it), or manually.
 It should also be connected to a camera that is supported by [gphoto2](http://gphoto.org/) (see [supported cameras](http://gphoto.org/proj/libgphoto2/support.php)).

 ### `02-copy.py`
-Copies over the images from the SD card of the camera or the camera itself.
-Expects the SD card to be connected to `/dev/sdX` (see `config.py` for the appropriate `X`), or the camera to be connected via USB.
+Copies over the images from a local path or the camera itself.
+Expects the path to be readable by the user, for or the camera to be connected via USB.

 ### `03-convert.py`
 Converts the RAW hold photos to JPEGs.
 Uses [Darktable](https://www.darktable.org/) to do so.